ironbar/prompt_recovery/docs/modeling/Iteration_07_pause_and_analysis.md

   reveals the given prompt in the response.
 - When evaluating prompt variations created by GPT4 that preserved the original meaning the score was always above `0.70`
 - Many different prompts can lead to the same response.
 A prompt can be generic or detailed an produce the same result.
+- It seems that the style of the prompt is not relevant.
+I have done many prompt variations with few-shot prompting getting almost no variation on LB score.

 ## Why a simple baseline is beating _intelligent_ LLMs?